Koheron/koheron-server/doc/kmake.md

 3-  Add the device to your configuration `config.yaml`: In the field `path` add `- devices/dev.yaml`.

-4-  Compile KServer and you're done !
+4-  Compile and you're done !

 ## Detailed reference